CameronNemo/brmgr/README.md

 Where `@install_prefix@` is `/usr/local` or the option used at install time.

+## Configuring QEMU/KVM to use the bridge

+To use the bridge with QEMU, add the following to the command arguments:

+    -netdev bridge,id=lan0,br=brmgr0 -device virtio-net-pci,netdev=lan0

+If you are running your VMs as an unprivileged user, you must add the line

+    allow brmgr0

+to `/etc/qemu/bridge.conf`.

+Replace `brmgr0` with the name of the bridge you configured, if necessary.

 ### DHCP

-Unless you chose to have LXC manage the `dhclient` or are using a static config, you will need to run the dhclient in the guest container.
-This is often done by network configuration services such as `ifupdown`, `systemd-networkd`, or `NetworkManager`, but in a lightweight container environment these may not be available.
-It would be best to manage the `dhclient` with a service manager such as runit, Upstart, or systemd, but you can run it from the command line if there is a need:
+Unless LXC is managing `dhclient` or a static IP is in use, a DHCP client will need to run in the guest.
+This is often done by network configuration services such as `dhcpcd`, `ifupdown`, `systemd-networkd`, or `NetworkManager`, but in a lightweight container environment these may not be available.

-    /sbin/dhclient

-The PID file is stored in `/run/dhclient.pid` by default.
+It would be best to manage the `dhclient` with a service manager such as systemd or runit, but you can run it from the command line if necessary.

+    # dhclient

 You may also need to add a nameserver to `/etc/resolv.conf`:

-    echo "nameserver [addr]" >> /etc/resolv.conf
+    # echo "nameserver [addr]" >> /etc/resolv.conf

-Replace `[addr]` with the gateway address.
+Replace `[addr]` with the gateway address (address of the bridge).

 ## Starting brmgr

 Current supported service managers are systemd, OpenRC, Runit, and Upstart.
-Contribution of an LSB init script or similar is quite welcome and probably simple to write.
+Contribution of an LSB init script is quite welcome and likely simple to write.

-    # systemd
+With systemd:

-    systemctl start brmgr@brmgr0.service
+    # systemctl start brmgr@brmgr0.service

-    # Runit
+With runit:

-    sv up brmgr-brmgr0
+    # sv up brmgr-brmgr0

-    # Upstart
+With Upstart:

-    start brmgr MATCH=/etc/brmgr/brmgr0.conf
+    # start brmgr MATCH=/etc/brmgr/brmgr0.conf